 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-We are LOVING Shelter Bay Marina.
-It’s a great place to hang out with other cruisers, stock your boat, and wait for your turn to transit the Panama Canal.
+We LOVED Shelter Bay Marina.
+It was a great place to hang out with other cruisers, stock your boat, and wait for your turn to transit the Panama Canal.

 From a sailing standpoint, it is extremely sheltered.
 We’ve had a few windy days, but even then, the water is flat calm.
 It doesn’t feel like we are on a boat.
 In fact, David’s planning on working on our generator exhaust thru-hull while we are here, which is just BARELY above the water.